 You may appeal the decision made on your claim by filing an appeal with us.
-Please visit our Appeals page for instructions on how to file an appeal.

 We will have your documents translated.
 If your claim is covered, you will be reimbursed in U.S. dollars, based on the exchange rate for the U.S. dollar on your date of service.
 If your claim is covered and a wire transfer occurs, your reimbursement will be sent in the currency listed on the Proof of Loss claim form.
 Please keep in mind that claims must be submitted within 90 days from the date of service.